 "The term adventurer is a big statement and I use it with caution and with lack of better word.
 No one should assume that I am comparing myself to the great adventurers and explorers by using that title.
 I crave adventure and I know it's adventure that makes me who I am.
-When not in the UK working on production, I'm on expeditions that take me to some of the most extreme corners on the planet...
-When I'm not out facing the odds, I'm looking for a way back.
+When not in remote corners of the world, I work in the city in TV production.
+I need both the buzz and glitz of the city and the extreme hardship and wilderness of expeditions in an equal balance.

-I have a constant desire to see what my body and mind is capable of and to see the parts of the world so few get to experience.
+I have a desire to see what my body and mind is capable of and to see the parts of the world so few get to experience.
 Getting to these places is never easy.
 It takes me a lot of planning, fundraising and hard work.
 Skills and knowledge have to be learnt depending on the destination and I have to convince my loved ones that the danger I'm about to put myself through is a calculated one and worthwhile.
 It's all made easier because it is my true passion.

 Don't lose your botheredness."